No items found.

 Mahsuda Snaith

-For me, the summer months swayed between fun and play and short, intense bursts of work and writing.
+For me, the summer months swayed between fun and play, and short, intense bursts of work and writing.

-I switched on my holiday mindset (even when I wasn’t not on holiday) and was strict with myself by scheduling childcare and waking up early for my ‘golden hour’ of writing.
+I switched on my holiday mindset (even when I wasn’t on holiday) and was strict with myself by scheduling childcare and waking up early for my ‘golden hour’ of writing.

 So when it comes to September, not only is it back to school for my kid, it’s back to school for me.
-Desk tidied, timetable organised, new stationery and notebooks selected (oh, how I love stationery shopping!) and longer stints of writing.
+Desk tidied, timetable organized, new stationery and notebooks selected (oh, how I love stationery shopping!) and longer stints of writing.
 I’m no longer piecing bits together from my short, intense bursts; I’m able to see the bigger picture and work in a more fluid manner.

 Whatever your schedule, use September to review where you are with your novel and where you’d like to be by the end of the year.
 Have a goal, but don’t be too harsh if it doesn’t all get done.
 More time will come.